justintyk/MultiLayerJailbreakDetection/README.md

 # MultiLayerJailbreakDetection
-Detects jailbreaks across multiple neural network layers using Activation Oracles.
+Detects jailbreaks across multiple neural network layers using Activation Oracles

+# Goal
+This project studies how jailbreak behavior arises from distributed activation patterns across multiple layers of a language model.
+We build on LatentQA-style activation→text decoding and Activation Oracles to detect and explain multi-layer jailbreak circuits in natural language.

 key papers:
 - LatentQA: https://huggingface.co/papers/2412.08686